timmyreilly/draco/doc/architecture/prioritized-execution.md

 When creating a new execution, customers have the ability to select one of three available execution priorities – **low**, **normal** (default), or **high**.
 For any given extension, supported priorities are defined as part of the **execution profile**.

-In the above diagram, the **low**, **normal**, and **high** execution priority paths are all asynchronous.
+The **low**, **normal**, and **high** execution priority paths are all asynchronous.
 For short-running extensions, you may choose to expose the extension synchronously (the **immediate** path) at a premium for customers that need immediate results.

-Typically, the selected priority affects both the amount of time that the execution takes to complete as well as the cost.
-For example, per the diagram above, a **normal-priority** execution typically takes about 10 minutes and costs $1.00 while a **high-priority** execution of the same extension takes about 5 minutes and costs $2.00.
+Typically, the selected priority affects both the amount of time that the execution takes to complete as well as some cost factor.
+For example, a **normal-priority** execution may take about 10 minutes and cost $1.00 while a **high-priority** execution of the same extension may take about 5 minutes and cost $2.00.

-It's important to note that, in the above diagram, the extension is the same regardless of the execution priority path.
+The extension is the same regardless of the execution priority path.
 This is a great example of how a single extension can be broken down into multiple offerings based on customer need.
-You can start small by offering only **normal-priority** execution then add additional priorities as customer needs grow and evolve.
+An ISV can start small by offering only **normal-priority** execution then add additional priorities as customer needs evolve.

 > **Best practice:** Use the [execution events emitted by the execution API](overview.md#execution-events) to automatically calculate estimated execution times based on priority.
 This information can be shared directly with customers and used to dynamically adjust pricing based on demand.